kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 2. A policy head ([code][code-policy]), which takes the embedding produced by the torso and generates a distribution over candidate actions.
 3. A value head ([code][code-value]), which takes the embedding produced by the torso and generates a distribution of expected returns.

-In the rest of this secion I'll give a brief overview of the architecture with links to my implementation.
+In the rest of this section I'll give a brief overview of the architecture with links to my implementation.
 The network is quite complex (particularly the torso) and I won't attempt to cover all the details - to fully understand it I recommend both the paper and the pseudocode provided in the [Supplementary Information][alphatensor-supplementary].

 ![](/assets/images/network_architecture.png){: width="600"}